 As part of the Passenger Rail Investment and Improvement Act of 2008 (PRIIA), the U.S. Congress has authorized the STB to investigate any railroad over whose track Amtrak operates that fails to meet an 80 percent on-time performance standard for Amtrak operations extending over two calendar quarters and to determine the cause of such failures.
 Compliance with this mandate began with the third quarter of 2010 and is governed by performance metrics and standards jointly issued by the FRA and Amtrak on May 12, 2010.
 Should the STB commence an investigation and determine that a failure to meet these standards is due to the host railroad's failure to provide preference to Amtrak, the STB is authorized to assess damages against the host railroad.
-On January 19, 2012, Amtrak filed a petition with the STB to commence such an investigation, including a request for damages for preference failures, for allegedly sub-standard performance of Amtrak trains on CN's ICRR and GTW lines.
-CN responded on March 9, 2012 to Amtrak's petition.
-CN and Amtrak entered into STBsupervised mediation from April 10, 2012 until October 4, 2012 and the proceedings resumed afterwards.
-On joint motion of the parties, the STB stayed the proceedings until July 31, 2013.
+On January 19, 2012, Amtrak filed a complaint with the STB to commence such an investigation, including a request for damages for preference failures, for allegedly sub-standard performance of Amtrak trains on CN's ICRR and GTW lines.
+CN responded on March 9, 2012 to Amtrak's complaint.
+CN and Amtrak entered into STBsupervised mediation until October 4, 2012, and on joint motion of the parties shortly thereafter, the STB stayed the proceedings until July 31, 2013.
 The Company participated in a railroad industry challenge to the constitutionality of the joint FRA/Amtrak performance metrics and standards.
 On July 2, 2013, the U.S. Court of Appeals for the D.C.
 Circuit reversed a U.S. District Court decision and determined that Congress' delegation to Amtrak of joint legislative authority with the FRA to promulgate the metrics and standards to be unconstitutional.
-In light of the Court's decision, and on joint motion of the parties, the STB has stayed the proceedings until July 31, 2014, to provide time that may be necessary for a final resolution on the constitutionality of the metrics and standards pending further appeals.
-On October 11, 2013, the D.C.
-Circuit denied the Government's petition for hearing en banc.
-On March 10, 2014, the Government filed a petition seeking Supreme Court review.
-On June 23, 2014, the Court granted the Government's petition and will hear the case with a decision not likely until 2015.
+In light of that decision, and on joint motion of the parties, the STB further stayed the proceedings until July 31, 2014, to provide time that may be necessary for a final resolution on the constitutionality of the metrics and standards pending further appeals.
+On June 23, 2014, the Supreme Court granted the Government's petition seeking its review of the D.C.
+Circuit decision and heard the case on December 8, 2014.
+On August 29, 2014, Amtrak filed with the STB a motion to amend its January 19, 2012 complaint against CN to limit it to a single Amtrak service over CN's ICRR line.
+On September 17, 2014, CN moved to dismiss the proceeding on the basis of the D.C.
+Circuit's constitutionality decision or alternatively to stay Amtrak's motion pending the Supreme Court's decision.
+On December 19, 2014, the STB issued a decision granting Amtrak's motion to limit its complaint to a single route and concluding that pending litigation involving the constitutionality of the joint FRA/Amtrak performance metrics does not preclude the case from moving forward.